home-assistant/home-assistant.io/source/_components/awair.markdown

   * Humidity
   * CO2
   * VOC
-  * Dust, PM2.5, PM10: varies according to Awair model
+  * Dust, PM2.5, PM10, decibels, illuminance: varies according to Awair model

 This platform refreshes at an interval based on a 300 API call per-day quota, and the number of devices you have configured.